-[This article first appeared in my previous site, The Nonprofit Banker, back in November 2010.
+[The article “lessons from a short-lived nonprofit” first appeared in my previous site, The Nonprofit Banker, back in November 2010.
 It’s as relevant now as it was then.]

 Chana Mason was born in Colombia and grew up in South Florida.
 She has a degree in Theatrical Directing and Engineering from Dartmouth College.
 She has worked in management consulting, high school education, and high-tech.
 Since moving to Israel in 2003, she has been involved in a number of Israeli non-profits.